 War bonds were issued by the federal government as a way to pay for the war.
 People bought the bonds for as little as $18.75.
 (See Image 3) Ten years later, the government paid the bondholder $25 for each bond.
 Those who bought bonds were investing in the government of the United States.
 Purchasing bonds was considered a very patriotic thing to do.

 In 1941, Fort Lincoln in Bismarck became an internment camp for German citizens who were in the United States when Germany declared war on the U.S. For a few months, Japanese American men were also interned at Fort Lincoln.

 On the home front, North Dakotans saved metal (to build ships and tanks), fats from meat (for bombs), and tires.
 They purchased food, clothing, and gasoline with ration tickets.
 Some women left their children with their grandmothers and went to cities in other states to work in war industries.
 The war ended in 1945 after Germany, Italy, and Japan surrendered to the Allies.
 In North Dakota, everyone had done their part to bring the war to a successful conclusion.

 Why is this important?
 During World War II, the people of the United States knew exactly why they were called upon to fight and support the war.
-Japan and Germany were expansive, brutal, and threatened the well-being of the United States.
+Before the war, in the 1930s and 1940s, Japan and Germany were expansive, brutal, and threatened the well-being of the United States.
 Although the United States fought several more wars in the 20th century, the nation did not feel as united in the cause of war as they were during World War II.